Mersejoy/Mersejoy/README.md

 - 👋 Hi, I’m @Mersejoy
-- 👀 I’m interested in webdev
+- 👀 I’m interested in public health
-- 🌱 I’m currently learning BCA
+- 🌱 I’m a registered nurse
-- 💞️ I’m looking to collaborate on codes
+- 💞️ I’m looking for research collaborations
 - 📫 Know how to reach me.

 <!---